guowilling/SRPopups/README.md

 # SRPopups

+Combine SRActionSheet and SRAlertView into SRPopups.

+## SRActionSheet

-**SRActionSheet: A custom style action sheet which provides two styles for other action items.**
+A custom style action sheet which provides two styles for other action items.

+## SRAlertView

-**SRAlertView: A custom style alert view which has animation when showing.**
+A custom style alert view which has animation when showing.

-**Detailed contents please see demos.**